 Now comes the fun part – making your off grid home wish list.

-Use the handy free printable (see the link at the bottom of the post) to get your dreams down on paper.
-And don’t worry (yet) if they seem kind of “out there” or extreme.
+Get your dreams down on paper.
+And don't worry (yet) if they seem kind of "out there" or extreme.

 List everything you want in your ideal property.
-Maybe this could include the type of home, type of heating, view (or not) location, on a lake or stream, with neighbours (or not), treed or fields, etc.
+Maybe this could include the type of home, type of heating, view (or not) location, on a lake or stream, with neighbors (or not), treed or fields, etc.

 Take your time with the list.
 And make sure your husband or wife shares their thoughts about living off the grid too.
 If you have opposite ideas about what you want in an off grid home, now’s the time to find out.